 Field Studies Council chart 'British Insects'

-I've just completed a new chart on British Insects for the Field Studies Council, which is an introduction to all the orders of British insects.
+My latest chart for the Field Studies Council, is an introduction to all the orders of British insects.
 It is the sixth chart I've done for the FSC.
 The other titles are, Butterflies, which is the best selling of all their 74 charts, Day-flying Moths, House and Garden Spiders, Butterfly Caterpillars and Hawkmoths.

 In April 2011 I produced a set of 6 butterfly stamp designs for the Isle of Man Post Office.
 In 2012 I did another set on the Bees of the Isle of Man, which have been infused with the scent of honey!
 They were issued on 8th August 2012.
 Both sets can be seen here under 'Stamp Issues - IOM Butterfly Collection' and 'Future Issues - Bee Fauna of the Isle of Man' :- Isle of Man Post Office

 Seven of the butterflies that feature on the Isle of Man stamp designs are available as prints and can be seen here:- Other Butterfly Prints

 I've recently added 2 new paintings of an Elephant Hawkmoth (SOLD) and a Swallow-tailed Moth New moth originals to the website, along with the Merveille du Jour (SOLD) All three are also available as prints, along with 3 micro-moths.
 The prints can be seen here :- New moth prints

 I've also recently completed a painting of a 'Monarch on Joe Pye Weed' framed 18"x16" £750, which can be seen here :- New Butterfly Paintings It also available as a print.

 Finally, on occasions in the past, some website enquiries have gone astray, so, if by chance you haven't heard from me after 24 hours of having e-mailed, please contact me by phone on 01235 848451.